Kodak Compact Microfiche Reader

 The bi-stable latch:

-The internal strut has an oil-can action that makes it snap open, or collapse when pressed closed.
+The internal strut has an oil-can action that makes it snap open, and snap closed.

 The Optical Condenser: